 Scope

-This document provides the design of the MIC OpenCL Device Agent.
-MIC OpenCL Device Agent is a DLL that extends support of the SSGi OpenCL Runtime Environment implementation to the MIC cards (KNF/KNC/KNL).
+This document provides the high-level design for OpenCL on MIC extension in the future releases of the Intel OpenCL SDK product [Intel OpenCL SDK product].

 This document is a living document, meaning it will be constantly changed in parallel with OpenCL Runtime development and new usage models.
-In its current version this documents depicts current OpenCL Runtime state only.

 Document Structure